syshotdev/beginner-nixos-config/README.md

 ```
 You can replace the "neck" with your USERNAME, or make a new user with your USERNAME.

-## Changing packages per-user

-Go into the users/USERNAME/default.nix and you'll find `imports`.
-Or for packages that you don't need to configure: `home.packages` and [add any package you want.](https://search.nixos.org)

 ## Applying the configuration

 Earlier there were commands for building the configuration.